abhishektyaagi/Blog/faqs/faq.md

 ### What does your ideal MS/PhD program look like?

-I would take turns to answer this:
+I would take turns to answer this separately:

-MS: Range of courses to offer with freedom to take them ; some amount of focus on providing teaching opportunities; a significant proportion of time dedicated to a project of their own; good relation with the current industrial needs
+MS: An ideal MS program should start off by having an amalgamation of range of courses along with freedom to take them and significant emphasis on research.
+Other than this, it would be a great plus if there are teachiin opportunites provided to the studentsas it will be a great experience to see the teaching envrionment/setup from the other side.
+Coupled with all this, the university program should be in accordance with the needs of the industry of present and future.

-PhD: Freedom to take courses with much more empahsis on research output; freedom to collaborate; helping in developing quality research generating habits.
+PhD: Even though the aim of a PhD is to focus more on your research, I would still prefer to have a range of courses available to me so as to build a good foundation for the tough journey ahead.
+If that university has a great structure in place for collaborations across the departments and/or with other universities, it can help a PhD student to broaden their perspective.
+Freedom to take courses with much more empahsis on research output; freedom to collaborate; helping in developing quality research generating habits.
 As the PhD is more about the advisor advisee relationship, list the type of things you need from prof (http://matt.might.net/articles/phd-commandments/)

 ### What do you want to acquire from your MS/PhD program?
 If quantifiable in terms of skills, mention them.